 In addition to evaluating gift card solutions based on consumer-facing features, consider the flexibility they provide to your client’s back office.
 For example:

-- Reporting: Analysis of gift card activity can give your clients an edge.
+● Reporting: Analysis of gift card activity can give your clients an edge.
 Analysis can provide insights into where consumers buy the gift cards, average stored value, how much additional consumers spend when they redeem them, and whether gift card purchasers become loyal customers.
-This information can help merchants build gift card businesses and develop stronger relationships with their customers.
+This information can help merchants build gift card businesses and develop stronger customer relationships.

 Deliver Added Value

 For years gift card solutions have been a standard value-add that VARs and IT solutions providers have offered merchants.
-However, one option with limited features may not be providing the value your clients need.
+However, one option with limited features may not provide the value your clients need.

 Listen to your clients and prospects, help them define their goals, and find the gift card solutions that can help reach them.
-You may be providing your clients with the ability to differentiate their brands—and you may also find a way to differentiate yours.
+You will be providing your clients with the ability to differentiate their brands – and you may also find a way to differentiate yours.